Updated April 2017

 The biggest factor in this category is stretch.
 The Mountain Hardwear Stretch Ozonic - Women's

-takes over this year from the less-than-exciting Sierra Designs Stretch, and mostly excels.
+takes over this year, and mostly excels.
 The trouble with this jacket, ironically, is also in the comfort department: The pit zips are an atrocity.
 They are half-sized, worthless as vents, and chafed our armpits.

 The design of the hood can turn a great jacket into a nightmare when you put on your helmet to ride to the store or climb up a couloir.
 If it is too tight, it will restrict your movement from your arms to your neck and head and can greatly affect your vision.